 California Spotted Owl Listing under the Endangered Species Act

 This page will be updated with new information concerning efforts to secure protection for the California Spotted Owl under the Endangered Species Act.
-Additional information, including natural history of the owl and its ecology, as well as information about Forest Service actions concerning the species, can be found on the first spotted owl page.
+Additional information, including natural history of the owl and its ecology, as well as information about Forest Service actions concerning the species, can be found on this page.

 March 16, 2018

 Read SFL coalition comments on the draft conservation strategy for the California spotted owl.
 You can also read SFL's comments embedded in the draft document here.
 Scroll through the document and you will be able to see SFL's Ben Solvesky's comments in the margins.